Special Circumstances and Appeals

 Types of budget increases that can be considered are listed below.
 To request a budget increase, submit your appeal with the supporting documentation indicated.
 To allow sufficient time for loan processing, appeals and all supporting documents should be submitted at least 30 days before the end of the term.

 Change in Income or Resources

 Families occasionally experience changes in income and/or resources (such as job loss, illness, etc.) during the application period and/or academic year.
-If this applies to you, notify the Financial Aid Office as early as possible.
+If this applies to you, notify the Financial Aid Office as soon as possible.

 Submit a request with the indicated required documentation.
 Examples of changes we can consider include, but are not limited to, the following: